GraceFoundation/gracefoundation.github.io/README.md

 ### Descriptions or lines of plain text

 Instead of links, you can also add **_descriptions_** or plain old **_text_** to a subsection.
 You do that by adding a new line to the relevant `.txt` file, just like you would for a link, except you have to make sure to start that new line with the words `"description equals"` or `"Description equal"` or `"Description ="`.
 Don't worry about the exact capitalization of those 2 words, because the code should be smart enough to handle a little variation and figure it out in most cases.
 Always start a new line with those 2 words, otherwise the code will try to turn it into a link.

+## Other note

+Make sure to edit:
+- `topicURL` to point to your own repo
+- `doorsURL` to point to your own repo